ExxonMobil says no indication of damage to Papua New Guinea gas pipeline

 The liquefaction plant has been producing at around 20 percent above its rated capacity of 6.9 million tonnes a year.

-Exxon said earlier this month that together with its partners, France’s Total SA (TOTF.PA) and Australia’s Oil Search Ltd (OSH.AX), it plans to almost double the facility’s export capacity to 16 million tonnes per year.
+Exxon said earlier this month that together with its partners, France’s Total SA and Australia’s Oil Search Ltd, it plans to almost double the facility’s export capacity to 16 million tonnes per year.

 Reporting by Oleg Vukmanovic in SINGAPORE and Sonali Paul in MELBOURNE; Writing by Henning Gloystein; Editing by Richard Pullin